hariharmayuresh/NETFLIX-Subscriptions-Forecasting/README.md

 - Conducted time series diagnostics: stationarity, ACF, PACF, differencing
 - Built and evaluated ARIMA model with optimized hyperparameters
 - Predicted future subscription counts and visualized with overlaid graphs
-- Shared the results on **LinkedIn** to highlight the real-world value of data forecasting

 ---